Application Instructions

 -

 - We can learn about your past experiences from your resume, but we’re interested in your plans.
-Why are you most interested in pursuing the Master of Engineering Management (MEM) degree from Duke University?
+Why are you most interested in pursuing the Master of Engineering Management at Duke?

 - Professionalism & The Five Principles are the pillars of the Duke MEM program.
 Choose one (1) principle and explain how you plan to contribute in that way at Duke MEM and beyond.